 There are many more debugging tools, such as conditional breakpoints, stack visualization… you can explore them gradually.

-Generally, in any project, you will need to configure options.
-And, honestly, it’s not one of the prettiest parts of MSVC (not everything is going to be beautiful).
+Generally, in any project you will need to configure options.
+And, to be honest, it’s not one of the prettiest parts of MSVC (not everything is going to be nice).

 To access the options, right-click on the project and select Properties.

-For example, we can select the version of C++ that we are going to use, under C/C++ Settings > General.
-In C++ Standard, select the version you want to use, like C++17 or C++20.
+For example, we can select the version of C++ we are going to use in C/C++ Settings > General.
+In C++ Standard, select the version you want to use, such as C++17 or C++20.

-From here you can also Configure the include directories.
-If your project needs external libraries, you will need to tell Visual Studio where those directories are.
+From here you can also Set the Include Directories.
+If your project requires external libraries, you need to tell Visual Studio where the directory is.

 This is done in Project > Properties > C/C++ > General > Additional Include Directories.